KKAI

-KKAI (channel 50) is a religious independent television station licensed to Kailua, Hawaii, United States, serving the Hawaiian Islands.
-The station is owned by Kailua Television, LLC, and maintains a transmitter north of Kailua.
+KKAI (channel 50) is a independent television station licensed to Kailua, Hawaii, United States, serving the Hawaiian Islands.
+It is owned by Bridge Media Networks alongside KUPU (channel 15).
+KKAI's transmitter is located north of Kailua.
 Since March 2018, the station is available statewide on Oceanic Spectrum digital channel 50.

 History

 The station first hit the air in 2004.
 Originally intended to sign on as a UPN affiliate, it began airing family programming from Faith TV in addition to local programming.
 In 2012, the station became a full-time affiliate of the Retro Television Network.
 In 2017, the station switched to a religious format.

 In late 2018, KKAI added Telemundo programming on its second digital subchannel, simulcasting Kailua-Kona–based KFVE.

+On October 5, 2023, it was announced that Bridge Media Networks would purchase this station along with KUPU for $3 million ($1.5 million for both stations).
+The sale was completed in early 2024.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: